gnoya/Neuroevolution-Dodging-Game/README.md

 The weights between perceptrons are initialized randomly with values between -1 and 1.
 The bias weights are also initialized this way.

 ## Genetic Algorithms
 These algorithms were implemented using a population of 350 players and a 0.05 mutation probability rate.
 The fitness represents how many frames the player lasted without dying.
-The genes used were the weights between of each neural network.
+The genes used were the weights of each neural network.

 ### Fitness
 Every frame that a player is alive it scores.
 Then, when every player has died, every score is added up into a constant.
 The fitness of a player equals to its score divided by that sum.

 ### Natural Selection
 Based on every player's fitness, a mating pool is created, meaning that players with higher fitness will be more likely picked.
-To create a new generation of players, two parents are picked randomly from this mating pool and then their genes are crossed.
+To create a new generation of players, two parents are picked randomly from this mating pool.
+Afterwards, their genes are crossed.

 ### Crossover